Astroner/macros/README.md

 #define MATCHER_FAIL(EXPECTED_TEXT)
 ```
  - **EXPECTED_TEXT** - expected value in a form of string wrapped with **EXPECTED** macro or **NO_EXPECTED**.

+To output some additional info you can use macro **MATCHER_INFO**, which has the same format as the **printf** function, but with an automatic newline at the end.

 ## Test notes
  - Basically, if you have only one test file or you do not plan to use **MULTI_TEST** related features, it is not required to include [tests-new.h](https://raw.githubusercontent.com/Astroner/macros/master/tests-new.h)